In November 2018, the largest underwater volcanic eruption occurred in the history of mankind. However, almost no one noticed!

-November 11, seismologists recorded thousands of pushes with a maximum force of five points along with a strange
+On November 11, seismologists recorded thousands of tremors with a maximum force of five, along with a strange

-Then scientists believed that this phenomenon could beassociated with the movement of the mass of magma under the Earth.
-This hypothesis was advanced on the basis of GPS data, according to which Mayotte moved 40 months to 60 mm to the east and 30 mm to the south.
-The creators of the hypothesis believe that the movement of the archipelago and strange vibrations indicate the devastation of one giant magma repository under the island, but new studies are needed to test this assumption.
-HITEC told in detail about this story here.
+At that time, scientists believed that this phenomenon could beassociated with the movement of masses of magma under the Earth.
+This hypothesis is put forward on the basis of GPS data, according to which Mayotte moved 60 mm to the east and 30 mm to the south in 40 months.
+The creators of the hypothesis believe that the movement of the archipelago and strange vibrations indicate the depletion of one giant reservoir of magma under the island, but new research is needed to test this assumption.
+Hi-Tech reported this story in detail here.

 Now scientists have partially confirmed the theory of the movement of magma under Mayotte - the island has already begun to sink about 1 cm per month - in the direction with the movement of magma.